 - individual project/internship report.

-The first term covers mainly introductory courses with the aim of establishing a common language between the faculty and the participants and to smooth out the differences in academic and working backgrounds.
+The FIRST TERM (Fundamentals) covers mainly introductory courses with the aim of establishing a common language between the faculty and the participants and to smooth out any differences in academic and working backgrounds.
+Find out more about the first term courses.

-The second term is intended to emphasize different fields of finance, combining quantitative and risk management subjects.
-The focus is on the most technical aspects of asset pricing and hedging while stressing the institutional, organizational and regulatory aspects.
+The SECOND TERM (Core courses) is intended to emphasize different fields of finance, combining quantitative and risk management subjects.
+The focus is on the most technical aspects of asset pricing and hedging while highlighting institutional, organizational and regulatory aspects.
+Find out more about the second term courses.

-The third term offers a wide menu of optional courses, each dedicated to several specific aspects of applied finance.
+The THIRD TERM (Electives) offers a wide menu of optional courses, each dedicated to several specific aspects of applied finance.
+Find out more about the third term courses.

 Attendance and program assessment